First passage time properties of diffusion with a broad class of stochastic diffusion coefficients

 Here, note that $ \int_{\left\langle D(0) \right\rangle}^{\infty } p_{D} (D,0) \ne 0 $.
-From Eq.~(\ref{eq:fptdstsds}), we can see that the left tail probability of the first passage time distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity.
+From Eq.~(\ref{eq:fptdstsds}), we can see that the left tail probability of the FPT distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity.

-The slower decay comes from the heavier short time side tail of the first passage time distribution of diffusion with a stochastic DC.
-From Eqs.~(\ref{eq:pdexp2gf2}) and (\ref{eq:fptdd}), when $ t $ is small enough, for the short time side of the first passage time distributions, we have
+The slower decay comes from the heavier short-time side tail of the FPT distribution of diffusion with a stochastic DC.
+From Eqs.~(\ref{eq:pdexp2gf2}) and (\ref{eq:fptdd}), when $ t $ is small enough, for the short-time side of the FPT distributions, we have